Communication Sciences & Disorders

 Where are we located?

 The Department of Communication Sciences and Disorders administrative offices, clinical facilities and classes are located in the Swaid Center for Health Sciences on the main Harding University campus.
 The Swaid building is located at 805 E. Park Avenue and is fully accessible to those with disabilities with "visitor" and "handicapped" parking available in the lot in front of the building.
 An Online Map is available.
 We invite you to visit at any time.
 We would love the opportunity to tell you more about our undergraduate and graduate programs and the professions of speech-language pathology and audiology.
 Our facilities are beautiful, and we would love to give you a tour.
-To make an appointment or to Request Information, please contact 501-279-4648 or csd@harding.edu.
+To make an appointment or to request information, please contact 501-279-4648 or csd@harding.edu.

 Contact Us